 Therefore, our financial statements for periods prior to March 30, 2009 reflect only the operations of Mimix and do not reflect the operations of M/A-COM.
 More specifically, the financial statements for fiscal year 2008 reflect only the operations of Mimix.
-Our financial statements for fiscal year 2009 reflect only the operations of Mimix and M/A-COM from March 30, 2009 through October 2, 2009.
+Our financial statements for fiscal year 2009 reflect only the operations of Mimix through March 30, 2009 and reflect the combined operations of Mimix and M/A-COM from March 30, 2009 through October 2, 2009.
 The financial statements for fiscal year 2010 reflect the combined operations of Mimix and M/A-COM for the entire fiscal year.

 Unless otherwise noted below, the year-over-year changes in our financial results in the fiscal years ended October 1, 2010 and October 2, 2009 were primarily attributable to fiscal year 2010 including a full year of combined financial results of M/A-COM and Mimix and fiscal year 2009 including M/A-COM's financial results for only approximately six months from March 30, 2009 combined with a full year of Mimix's financial results.
-See "Quarterly Results of Operations Data" below for revenue, gross margin and income trend discussion of comparable quarterly periods.
+See "Quarterly Results (Unaudited)" below for revenue, gross margin and income trend discussion of comparable quarterly periods.
 We believe the financial results prior to March 30, 2009 are not comparable to our financial results for subsequent periods because they reflect only the operations of Mimix.

-Fiscal Yea ars Ended
+Fiscal Ye ars Ended

 October 2, 2009 October 1, 2010

-(in thousan percer nds, except ntages)
+nds, except ntages)

 Revenue \$ 102,718 \$ 260,297

 Gross margin 24.9% 36.0%

 Research and development 13,553 25,795

 Selling, general and administrative 25,601 45,860